lolz59/dong/README.md

 The prefix is ``;`` currently, but I am going to find out how to make it configurable via commands.
 The problem with that is because of how roblox uses key codes and enumerations (ex.
 Enum.Keycode.Semicolon)

+### Loader
+For basic admin, use this script: ``https://raw.githubusercontent.com/lolz59/dong/main/basic.lua``
+The loader for Premium admin will be sent to you when purchased, most likely via an email

 ## Basic admin
 This is the free version.
 You can get it in the file called ``basic.lua``
 Basic commands are limited because it is free, you can compare it in ``cmds.lua``